sdercolin/vlabeler/README.md

 Please ensure you have **JDK 15+** for building.

 ```
-// Package by installer
+// Package by an installer
 ./gradlew package

-// Or, build executable app
+// Or, build an executable app
 ./gradlew createDistributable
 ```